major/major.io/content/post/2019-03-17-pixel-3-wifi-drops-constantly.md

 problems with various applications on the phones, especially casting video via Chromecast.

-At the time, I was using a pair of wireless access points (APs) from Engenius:
+At the time when I first noticed the drops, I was using a pair of wireless access points (APs) from Engenius:

 * [EAP600]
 * [EAP1200H]